 Another difficulty is that in many, or even most, real-life cases it is unclear whether a given strategy is legitimate and reflects healthy competition, or is predatory and intended to induce a rival to exit.
-Recognizing this difficulty, several legal rules have been proposed to identify predatory behavior.20 The most well-known legal rule is the Areeda and Turner (1975) rule, which deems prices below average variable cost as predatory.
+Recognizing this difficulty, several legal rules have been proposed to identify predatory behavior.28 The most well-known legal rule is the Areeda and Turner (1975) rule, which deems prices below average variable cost as predatory.
 Although the U.S. and EU antitrust approaches to predatory pricing build on it, this rule has been criticized on several grounds.

 First, a static price-cost comparison may lead to substantial type I and type II errors.
 Type I errors (wrongly condemning the innocent) may arise because prices below cost may be desirable regardless of the impact on rivals, for instance, to move down the learning curve, to signal high quality to consumers via an introductory offer, or to attract consumers and sell them other products.
-Conversely, type II errors (failing to convict the guilty) can arise because a price above average variable cost may suffice to induce a weaker rival to exit.21 Second, even if at first glance the Areeda-Turner rule may appear simple to enforce, in reality average variable costs are often difficult to measure, especially when firms have large common costs.
-Third, the rule is static and overlooks the dynamic nature of predatory pricing.
-This has led scholars to propose rules that avoid the difficulty of measuring the alleged predator's cost and examine instead its reaction to entry or exit, which is arguably easier to observe and measure.
+Conversely, type II errors (failing to convict the guilty) can arise because a price above average variable cost may suffice to induce a weaker rival to exit.29 Second, even if at first glance the Areeda-Turner rule may appear simple to enforce, in reality average variable costs are often difficult to measure, especially when firms have large common costs.
+Third, the rule is static and overlooks the dynamic nature of predatory pricing.30

+These criticisms have led scholars to propose rules that avoid the difficulty of measuring the alleged predator's cost and examine instead its reaction to entry or exit, which is arguably easier to observe and measure.
+Another advantage of these rules is that they avoid the need to conduct recoupment tests which have proven hard to meet, nor consider the expectations of the alleged predator and prey, which are often impossible to establish in court.
 We study two such rules in Subsections 4.2 and 4.3.

-$^{^{20}}$ For an early overview and assessment of these rules, see, e.g., Joskow and Klevorick (1979).
+28For an early overview and assessment of these rules, see, e.g., Joskow and Klevorick (1979).

-$^{^{21}}$ For instance, according to Edlin (2002), in the late 1990s American Airlines succeeded in driving Vanguard Airlines out of the Kansas City-Dallas Fort Worth route by lowering its fares by over twenty-five percent and increasing the frequency of its flights.
+29For instance, according to Edlin (2002), in the late 1990s American Airlines succeeded in driving Vanguard Airlines out of the Kansas City-Dallas Fort Worth route by lowering its fares by over twenty-five percent and increasing the frequency of its flights.
 The DOJ sued American Airlines for predatory pricing but lost because American Airlines' fares were found to be above cost.
+In our analysis, predatory behavior is consistent with either above-cost or below-cost pricing.